Daniel Tjongarero

 Daniel Jeundikwa Kaova Tjongarero (1947 - 23 April 1997) was a Namibian politician and independence activist.
 He graduated in 1973 at the University of the North now the University of Limpopo.
 He was a member of the Constituent Assembly of Namibia tasked with crafting the Constitution of the new Republic.
 He became a member of the National Assembly (Namibia) at independence until 1995.

 He was married to Agnes Tjongarero.

+He was the head of the Namibian delegation in 1989 that met the Democratic Turnhalle Alliance (DTA) in Pretoria, South Africa to reitarate the commitment to Resolution 435.